Lumcoin/leaf-type-mixture/README.md

 # Acknowledgements

 We would like to thank all the contributors and reviewers for their valuable feedback and support.
-This work was supported by [Funding Source].

 # Contact